matthewalltop/pandoc_resume/markdown/ma_resume.md

 * Pioneered canary release practices to enable refactoring of poorly designed microservices to event-sourced microservices built with domain driven design & the CQRS pattern.

-* Item with [link](http://www.example.com).
-Links will work both in the html and pdf versions.

 **CloudScale** (February 2021-July 2021)
 Senior Software (Consultant)